jcrunjie/HackGT9-CODA-Website/_posts/2019-01-30-yet-another-post.md

 ---

 CODA is a music rhythm game that teaches players American Sign Language (ASL) while having fun!
 Players will wave ASL signs to the lyrics of a song in front of a camera.
-Our game scores the players based on the accuracy of their waved hand signs as well as their adherence to the beat of the song
+Our game scores the players based on the accuracy of their waved hand signs as well as their adherence to the beat of the song.

 ### Small image